 (a) was not eligible to receive such certificate, whether or not the facts concerning eligibility were known to the Board when the certificate was issued;

-(c) has made any material misrepresentation or omission in the application for certification or in any other statement to the Board or has failed in timely fashion to supplement any response to any question on any application for certification or recertification with respect to criminal conduct, loss or suspension of a medical license, medical staff privileges, or medical society membership;
+(c) has made any material misrepresentation or omission in the application for certification or in any other statement, submission, or representation to the ABD or the Board, or has failed in timely fashion to supplement any response to any question on any application for certification or recertification with respect to criminal conduct, loss or suspension of a medical license, medical staff privileges, or medical society membership;

-(d) is convicted of, or pleads nolo contendere, to a crime which in the judgment of the Board relates to the practice of medicine;
+(d) is convicted of, or pleads nolo contendere, to a crime which in the judgment of the Board or its designee relates to the practice of medicine;

-(e) is found to have engaged in conduct which, in the judgment of the Board,
+(e) is found by the Board to have engaged in conduct which, in the judgment of the Board or its designee,

-(i) reflects unethical activity relating to the practice of medicine, or
+(i) reflects unethical activity relating to the practice of medicine, including but not limited to contravention of ABD’s policies regarding professionalism and certificate status, or

-(ii) casts significant doubt on the ability of the diplomate to practice medicine in the best interests of patients; or
+(ii) casts significant doubt on the ability of the Diplomate to practice medicine in the best interests of patients;

-(f) is found by the Board to have
+(f) is found by the Board or its designee to have